Squared Dehn twists and deformed symplectic invariants: Fukaya categories

 \subsubsection{Brane structures}

 In its most rudimentary form, the Fukaya category of $(M,\theta)$ is an ungraded $\calA_\infty$ category defined over a coefficient field of characteristic two.
 However, it is sometimes desirable to upgrade this to a $\Z$-graded $\calA_\infty$ category over a coefficient field of arbitrary characteristic, and for this we need to equip Lagrangians with {\em brane structures}.
-This extra structure is probably not central to the main results of this paper but we will nevertheless assume it for convenience.
+This extra structure is probably not central to the main results of this paper but we will nevertheless assume it in order to streamline the discussion.\footnote{In particular, we expect that Theorems ~\ref{thm:compute twsh and bdfuk weak} and ~\ref{thm:compute twsh and bdfuk strong} hold without the assumption $c_1(X,d\la) = 0$, provided we work with ungraded versions of (deformed) symplectic cohomology.}

 From now on we assume $c_1(M,d\theta) = 0$ and fix a nonvanishing section $\eta \in \La^{\text{top}}_\C(T^*M)$.
 For any Lagrangian $L \subset M$, we get an associated {\em squared phase map} $\alpha: L \rightarrow S^1$ of the form